-Controlling cloud costs has become a business imperative for any enterprise running big data applications.
+Controlling cloud costs has become a business imperative for any enterprise running modern data stack applications.
 Industry analysts estimate that at least 30% of cloud spend is “wasted” each year—some $17.6 billion.
 For modern data pipelines in the cloud, the percentage of waste is much higher—closer to 50%.

 Every data team and IT budget holder recognizes at an abstract, theoretical level what they need to do to control data cloud costs: